Yurim990507/DASH-Lab.github.io/example6.md

   <p>SKKU AGC Anomaly Detection Dataset was acquired with a stationary camera mounted at an elevation, overlooking pedestrians, both day and night from various locations.
 Abnormal event is when a person's head touches the ground.
 The data was split into detection data and classification data.<p><br>

 <h6><b>1.
 Detection Data</b></h6>
-  <p>It consits of an image and anomaly labels.
-Images are in day and night folders.
+  <p>It consits of images and anomaly labels.
+Images(1920x1080) are in day and night folders.
 Labels(.xml files) are in day_anno and night_anno folders.</p>
   <p>day: 3000<br>night: 2000</p><br>

 <h6><b>2.
 Classification Data</b></h6>
-  <p>Organized into normal_day, normal_night, falldown_night, and falldown_day.
-Each folder contains images cropped only by humans.</p>
+  <p>Images cropped only by humans.
+There are two classes, normal and falldown.
+Images are in normal_day, normal_night, falldown_night, and falldown_day folders.</p>
   <p>normal_day: 3200<br>normal_night: 1300<br>falldown_day: 3700<br>falldown_night: 900</p>
   <br>
 <p><b>Dataset Link</b></p>